christacaggiano/celfie/README.md

 ## Acknowledgements

+Thanks to Arya Boudaie for help with writing and reviewing this code and to Antoine Passemiers for their tremendous help in speeding up the EM calculation.

 ## Contact
 For any questions with this code, please contact christa@g.ucla.edu.
 I am more than happy to help and very open to any suggestions!